 Porirua Hall of Fame

 It highlights a group of individuals that have helped put Porirua on the map with their contributions in the sporting, arts and political fields.
-Read below about some of the inspirational people from this city who we recognise, and whose number we will be looking to add to over time.
-In March 2020 this area became formally known as the Porirua Hall of Fame
+Read below about the 19 inspirational people from this city who we recognise, and whose number we will be looking to add to over time.
+In March 2020 this area became formally known as the Porirua Hall of Fame.

 Nomination Form